 RS&I sub-sector and functional groups

-These groups are set up on an as-required basis to act as focused working groups on selected matters or common areas of interest.
-These can serve a variety of purposes, such as providing a venue for sub-sector-specific capacity building activities, acting as sounding board for sub-sector-specific matters and concerns, assisting the NSOG in the performance of its functions and decisions that affect the sub-sector and defining sub-sectoral issues and concerns, and identifying alternative courses of actions.
+These groups are set up on an as-required basis as focused working groups on selected matters or common areas of interest.
+These can serve a variety of purposes, such as providing a basis for sub-sector-specific capacity building activities, assisting the NSOG in the performance of its functions, and a forum for work shopping sub-sectoral issues and concerns, and identifying possible courses of action.